1,000 signatures reached

 Reinstate Compensation for Pleural Plaques in England and Wales

-We would like the House of Commons to discuss reinstating compensation for sufferers of pleural plaques, a disease caused by inhalation of asbestos dust and fibres.
+We would like the Welsh Assembly and the House of Commons to discuss reinstating compensation for sufferers of pleural plaques, a disease caused by inhalation of asbestos dust and fibres.

 Why is this important?

 My name is Eddie Gilbertson and I was diagnosed with pleural plaques in 1999.
 I know what it's like to have an asbestos-related condition and how important it is to receive piece of mind when you are told you have a toxic material in your body.

 I co-ordinate and run the South Wales Asbestos Support Group (SWASG - http://www.swasg.wales/about), and with their backing and support I am bringing you the information and background surrounding this petition.